dmbarbour/glas/docs/GlasApps.md

 A viable API:

-* **d:read:(from:DataflowChannel, mode:(list|fork|single))** - read a set of values currently available on a dataflow channel.
+* **d:read:(from:DataflowPort, mode:(list|fork|single))** - read a set of values currently available on a dataflow channel.
 Behavior depends on mode:
  * *list* - returned set represented as a sorted list with arbitrary but stable order.
- * *fork* - returns a non-deterministic choice of value from the set, or fails if empty set.
+ * *fork* - same behavior as reading the list then immediately forking on it, i.e. returns non-deterministic choice of values from the set.
+Easier to stabilize because the program doesn't observe the full set.
- * *single* - returns the only value from a singleton set, or fails if set is not a singleton.
+ * *single* - returns the only value from a singleton set.
+Fails if set is not a singleton.
-* **d:write:(to:DataflowChannel, data:Value)** - add data to a dataflow channel.
+* **d:write:(to:DataflowPort, data:Value)** - add data to a dataflow channel.
 Writes within a transaction or between concurrent transactions are monotonic, idempotent, and commutative, being read as a set.
 Data implicitly expires from the set if not continuously written.
-* **d:wire:(with:DataflowChannel, and:DataflowChannel)** - temporarily connect two channels, such that data that can be read from each channel is written to the other.
-Also applies transitively to subchannels.
-Wires expire unless continuously maintained.
+* **d:wire:(with:DataflowPort, and:DataflowPort)** - temporarily connect two surfaces, such that data that can be read from each surface is written to the other.
+Applies transitively to hierarchical ports.
+Like writes, wires expire unless continuously maintained.

-A DataflowChannel is represented by a path, a `[List, Of, Values]`.
-The list represents hierarchical subchannels of a process.
-A process definition should document the primary elements, i.e. the different options for first element in the list, and also how subchannels are used.
-For example, a basic request-response pattern might be represented by writing the request then reading the response from a subchannel that includes the request.
-Primary channels can be wired externally to construct a composite process network.
+A DataflowPort is represented by a list of values.
+The first element of the list is a primary port, and is closely related to system architecture.
+For example, an `east` port of one process could be externally wired to `west` of another, and suggests a tiled grid.
+Remaining elements in the list represent hierarchical ports, and are closely related to communication protocol.
+For example, a minimal request-response protocol might involve writing `var:"Foo"` to `[env]` then reading a response on port `[env, var:"Foo"]`.

-Dynamic networking in this API is mostly based on use of subchannels for dynamic subtasks, and wiring of subchannels.
-Use of 'wire' together with some runtime optimizations can support the performance of point-to-point connections between subtasks while ensuring the connections remain revocable and reconfigurable.
+This model does have some weaknesses, e.g. it's difficult to implement precise expiration without reflection, and the effects are not well behaved in unstable contexts.
+These issues can be mitigated, e.g. we can implement internal wiring over external loopback (this would also improve extensibility and debuggability), and analyze for stability.
+Despite a few weaknesses, this seems a good fit for my vision, supporting spreadsheet-like properties across application and service boundaries.